-- 1. The lead applicant must be an organisation and be either: - (a) an R&D Centre set up under the ITF; or - (b) a designated local public research institute (viz. local universities including all UGC-funded institutions, the Hong Kong Productivity Council, the Vocational Training Council, the Clothing Industry Training Authority and the Hong Kong Institute of Biotechnology). - 2.
-The lead applicant should obtain prior consent of parties concerned if they are referred to in the application form. - 3.
-Where an application is successful, the lead applicant will enter into a project agreement with the Government and is required to comply with the terms and conditions therein, including monitoring project progress and expenditure, submission of reports and audited accounts, etc.
+- 1. The lead applicant must be an organisation and be either - - (a) an R&D Centre; or - (b) a designated local public research institute (viz. local universities including all University Grants Committee (UGC)-funded institutions, the Hong Kong Productivity Council, the Vocational Training Council, the Clothing Industry Training Authority and the Hong Kong Institute of Biotechnology).